The Ritual: A “Flash-Fiction” Story

-Back in March of 2020, my flash fiction (1500 words or less) story The Road Home was a finalist in Crystal Lake Publishing‘s monthly flash fiction competition, and published in It went on to be included in their huge Shallow Waters horror Flash Fiction Anthology (the top 100 selections from the entire series, over 350 pages trade paperback!).
+Back in March of 2020, my flash fiction (1500 words or less) story The Road Home was a finalist in Crystal Lake Publishing‘s monthly flash fiction competition, and published in Shallow Waters Vol.5: A Flash Fiction Anthology.
+It went on to be included in their huge Shallow Waters horror Flash Fiction Anthology (the top 100 selections from the entire series, over 350 pages trade paperback!).

-In August of this year, the theme for the competition was “camping”, and just so happens I’d had an idea for a camping short story bouncing around in my head for about a year, so I decided to hammer it out and submit it, which took me about 3 evenings.
+Then in August of this year, the theme for the competition was “camping”, and just so happens I’d had an idea for a camping short story bouncing around in my head for a while, so I decided to hammer it out and submit it.

-Like The Road Home, The Ritual was a finalist in the competition; however, I’ve since learned that they are no longer publishing the flash fiction anthologies.
+Like The Road Home, The Ritual was selected as a finalist in the competition (however, I’ve since learned that they’ve discontinued publishing the flash fiction anthologies…)

 So, I thought I’d share it here…enjoy!

-They couldn’t believe their luck when they broke through the brush into a large clearing after hours of carefully picking their way through the thick woods.
+They couldn’t believe their luck when they broke through the brush into a sizable clearing after hours of carefully picking their way through the thick woods.

-In fact, there were already large stones set in a circle around a larger center stone—like someone had already set up the perfect campfire site!
+In fact, there were several large stones set in a circle around a larger center stone—like someone had already set up the perfect campfire site!

-After a short stop for lunch in the nearby town, they’d pulled off the road and parked the old van at the foot of the wooded hill, gathered their gear, and headed up on foot.
-And right when they started thinking they should head back because it was getting dark, they stumbled onto the campsite—just in time!
+After a short stop for lunch in the nearby town, they had pulled off the road and parked the old van at the foot of the wooded hill, gathered their gear, and headed up on foot.
+And right when they were thinking they should head back because it was starting to get dark, they stumbled onto the campsite—just in time!

-The others followed suit, chiming in with affirmations as they fanned out around the stone circle and dropped their packs.
+The others chimed in with affirmations as they fanned out around the stone circle and dropped their packs.

 “So nobody in town knows about this?”
-Stacie asked.
+Stacie asked, perplexed.

 “Someone must,” Josh said, shrugging.

-“Well, you’d think someone would’ve mentioned it at that diner, when we asked directions to the best hiking trail and a good spot to camp,” Stacie pondered.
+“Well, you’d think someone would’ve mentioned it at that diner, when we asked around for directions to the best hiking trail and a good spot to camp,” Stacie suggested.

-“Yeah, they just acted spooked and clammed up,” Brad recalled.
+“Yeah, everyone acted spooked and just clammed up,” Brad recalled.
 “And that old geezer at the bar said the woods are haunted, that we should just stay on the highway and keep driving—what a nut job!”

-“It was a backwards, hillbilly town—they’re all nut jobs,” Dan said.
+“It was a backwards, hillbilly town—they’re probably all nut jobs,” Dan said.

-“But still, nobody bothered to mention this campsite,” Josh reiterated.
+“But still, nobody bothered to mention this campsite,” Josh said, reiterating the oddity.

-“And yet, based on how much the center stone is charred, it’s been used quite a bit,” Roe observed.
+“And yet, based on the heavily charred center stone, it gets used quite a bit,” Roe observed.

 Digging into their packs, they produced various cutting tools: small hatchets, hunting knives—and Dan even a machete—then scattered outward from the site to the surrounding woods.

-Soon they returned with armloads of branches and deadwood, dumping them in piles around the stone circle.
+Soon they all returned with armloads of deadwood, dumping them in piles around the stone circle.

-Then Dan held something up, exposing a dark wet ring under his arm, his belly bulging out when his shirt lifted with the motion.
+Then Dan held something up, exposing a dark wet ring under his arm, his big pale belly bulging out when his shirt lifted with the motion.

 “Fuck is that?”
 Josh asked, as they all stopped to look.

-Sticks and thorns tied together with vines and string, roughly the shape of a doll or toy—it was so worn and tattered it was hard to tell the original intent—a long leather strap dangling.
+Sticks and thorns tied together with twine, roughly the shape of a doll—it was so worn and tattered it was hard to tell the original intent—dangling from a length of old, frayed rope.

 Dan shrugged.
 “It was hanging from a tree.
-Figured it would burn just as well as the deadwood, so why not?
-Hacked it down.”
+Figured it would burn just as well as the deadwood, so I hacked it down.”

 With that he tossed it in the grass next to his backpack.

-“Looks like some kinda voodoo doll…or maybe a witchcraft artifact,” Stacie said, wide-eyed.
+“Looks like a voodoo doll…or something used in witchcraft,” Stacie said, wide-eyed.
 “Did you see that movie?
 Those people lost in the woods, haunted by a witch?”

 Of course he didn’t see it, he’s never been on a date!”
 Brad chided.
-“That’s why he brought his sister!”
+“That’s why he brought his sister camping!”

 “I bet he’s still a virgin!”
-Josh laughed, winking at Dan in jest.
+Josh laughed, winking sideways at Brad.
+“How about it, Dan?
+You ever actually been laid?”

-“Hey, fuck you guys,” Dan said, flashing his middle finger.
+“Hey, fuck you guys!”
+Dan barked, flashing his middle finger.

 “Yeah, we’re just kidding,” Josh added.

-Agitated, Dan crouched and gruffly shoved his machete back into his backpack.
+Agitated, Dan just sighed as he crouched and gruffly shoved his machete back into his backpack.

-Then Brad turned to Stacie: “Wooooooo,” he teased, wiggling his fingers as if casting a spell on her.
-“Witchcraft!”
+Then Brad turned to Stacie: “Wooooooo, witchcraft!” he teased, wiggling his fingers as if casting a spell.
 Then he lowered his arms, hands outstretched.
 “I mean, you don’t actually believe in that crap, do you?”

 She shrugged, embarrassed.